ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  3. Next, merge the branch with the dev branch.
  4. If merge successful, delete branch.

-By following this protocol, we had a formalised protocol to follow.
+By following this protocol, we had a formalised set of rules to follow when using GitHub.
 ___

 ## Navigate